 Genesis 1:26-27, 31; Genesis 2:7; Romans 5:12; Romans 6:23; Ephesians 2:1, 5; Isaiah 64:6; John 3:5; Romans 10:8-13; John 1:12; Romans 8:23

-WE BELIEVE that man, an unregenerate sinner, has no merit to save himself, and that he can do nothing to merit the grace of God for salvation and eternal life; that he may, of his own volition, realize, and forsake his sinful condition, and repent and turn to God; that he must call on the Lord for salvation from sin and hell to eternal life in heaven; that salvation is all by the grace of God through faith in His death, burial and resurrection; and that even the faith necessary to salvation is a gift from God.
+WE BELIEVE that man, an unregenerate sinner, has no merit to save himself, and that he can do nothing to merit the grace of God for salvation and eternal life; that he may, of his own volition, realize, and forsake his sinful condition, and repent and turn to God; that he must call on the Lord for salvation from sin and hell to eternal life in heaven; that salvation is all by the grace of God through faith in His death, burial and resurrection.

 WE FURTHER BELIEVE that, when God saves us, He regenerates us, justifies us, adopts us and sanctifies us to Himself; and that we are saved eternally.